-Our guiding strategy is informed by Southern Oregon Land Conservancy’s Conservation Plan and through our VISION 20/20 initiative, which strives to safeguard 20,000 acres of high-priority land by the year 2020.
-So far, we've conserved 10,000 acres throughout the region, utilizing two main strategies: conservation easements and land ownership.
+Our guiding strategy is informed by Southern Oregon Land Conservancy’s Conservation Plan which strives to safeguard high-priority lands.
+So far, we've conserved 10,320 acres throughout the region, utilizing two main strategies: conservation easements and land ownership.

 Conservation easements are a way for private landowners to ensure that their vision for their land, lifelong stewardship, and family heritage live on for generations to come.
 Conservation easements promote best management practices, while restricting or limiting activities that may diminish the natural value of the land, such as clear-cutting, subdivision, and intensive development.

 Lands that have “high conservation values”—determined by size, diversity, and uniqueness of the property—are likely eligible for a conservation easement.
 Working lands (e.g., farms, ranches, and forests), relatively undisturbed and diverse habitat, and lands with unique features (e.g., major streams and rivers or a scenic view) may also fall into this category.

 Conservation easements are most commonly donated to Southern Oregon Land Conservancy.
 In some rare cases, where the land has exceptional conservation values offering significant public benefits, grants or other funding may be available to purchase an easement.